a2stuff/a2d/desktop/README.md

 ## DESKTOP.SYSTEM

+`sys.s`

 A short (8k) loader program.
-This is likely responsible for copying the rest to a RAM card (if available), then invoking the main app.
+This is responsible for copying the rest to a RAM card (if available), then invoking the main app.

 ## DESKTOP2.$F1